search the site

 - Think your computer has a virus or worm?
 Try our General Virus Removal Instructions.

-- ITS provides licensed copies of Symantec AntiVirus and a link to Microsoft's Windows Defender antispyware tool.
-Both software are provided at no cost to qualified NYU community members; to download, log in to the ITS Software page with your NetID and password.
+- NYU IT provides licensed copies of Symantec AntiVirus and a link to Microsoft's Windows Defender antispyware tool.
+Both software are provided at no cost to qualified NYU community members; to download, log in to the NYU IT Software page with your NetID and password.

-For information on reporting spam or phishing attempts, see the Contact Us page.
+For information on reporting spam or phishing attempts or other computer security incidents, see the Contact Us page.

 TSS keeps in close contact with outside security organizations, researches new trends and industry happenings, and collaborates in disseminating new information to the general community.
 TSS monitors newsgroups and mailing lists for any new vulnerabilities or outbreaks in order to inform and protect NYU users.
 We are constantly seeking ways to enhance our services and to educate ourselves so that we can further protect the NYU community.